-The CIRCLE program for year 9 combines Faith & Values, and aspects of Health Education.
+The CIRCLE program for year 9 combines wellbeing and aspects of Health Education.
 Students are required to work in teams, dealing with real world problems, as they develop a stronger sense of self-worth and an understanding of their capacity to contribute to building a better world.
-As part of the Circle program students undertake the Cognizance Project and Project Wayfinder.
+As part of the Circle program students undertake Project Wayfinder as well as various school and community-based projects.